Inheritance in Java

 In the above, ex.
 B can be extended only one class

-It cannot be extended by more than one class, ex:
+It cannot be extended by more than one class, Ex: class C extends A, B //not allowed

 Multiple inheritance can be achieved by Interfaces.